ryan-mcclue/musings/on-solid-ground.md

 LED is the backlight, as oppose to fluorescent (LCD still used within this). so really LED LCD.
 IPS (in-plane switching), TFT (thin film transistor) are examples of LCD panel technology
-OLED produces own light, i.e. current passed through an OLED diode to produce light
+OLED produces own light, i.e. current passed through an OLED diode to produce light.
+LTPO (low-temperature polycrystalline oxide)

+nit is a measure of luminance, i.e. intensity of light (brightness is how we percieve luminance ∴ subjective). higher nit display are more easily viewable in a wider array of lighting conditions (e.g. combat the sun's light reflecting off the surface)

 e-ink less power than LCD as only uses power when arrangment of colours changes